Benjamin-Anderson-II/NVMeCLI_cmdTest/README.md

 ## Reading the Output

-In the output there are 2+ columns.
-The first column states the name of the command being tested, while all prceeding columns list the result begotten by the that specific device when the command was run on it.
-In the example below there are 3 columns.
-One for commmand names, and two for different devices being tested.
-When a column has no text, that is because that command is not "per-device."
-The `list` command is an example of this.
-The output of `nvme list` is a list of all NVMe devices found on the machine, and thus does not specify a specific device to run on.
-The `nvme id-ns` command however does operate on a specific device and as such has outputs in each device column.
-When a cell specifies "Good" that means the command can be run and does not error for any reason.
-When a cell specifies "Bad" that means that the command does not exist on that device.
-A clear example of this is `nvme list-ctrl` below.
-The first device (`/dev/nvme0n1`) has access to this command, hence "Good."
-The second device (`/dev/nvme1n1`) does not have access to this command, hence "Bad."
+The output will have at least two columns.
+The first of which is the name of the command being tested.
+To run this command yourself type `nvme <command_name> <[options]>`.

+All other columns will have a device name as the header.
+This is the device on which the command is being run.

+Certain commands will not be run on each device (`nvme list` for instance), this is because said commands are not sent to the device.
+Rather, these commands simply run on the system.
+These commands will be distinguishable from others only on multi-device systems by way of only outputting in the second column.

+For each command there are currently two listed states: "Good" and "Bad."
+The former of these two indicates that the command is runnable on the device, given the correct parameters.
+The latter indicates the opposite: the command cannot be run; the device does not support its operation.

 ![Example Screenshot](Screenshot_20260315_130856.png)